MarcusRoeckrath/fbtr64toolbox/README.md

                   only available on firmware 8 and higher.
                   Default filename:
                   "fritzboxlog_<model>_<serialno>_<firmwareversion>_<date_time>_<logtype>.xml".
-                  Use (see below) --file* options to modify path and filename. downloadcert    : Downloads certificate from fritzbox. certvalidity    : Shows validity data of fritzbox certificate. listxmlfiles    : Lists all xml documents on fritzbox.
+                  Use (see below) --filepath and --fileprefix options to modify path and filename.
+                  Use (see below) --filetype option to choose type of file (default: xml). downloadcert    : Downloads certificate from fritzbox. certvalidity    : Shows validity data of fritzbox certificate. listxmlfiles    : Lists all xml documents on fritzbox.